FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ## Introduction

-If you ever had issues launching or running Windows games or applications under Wine, then try the script I made, it should solve most issues you may encounter.
+If you ever had issues launching or running Windows games and applications with Wine, then try this script I made, it should solve most issues you may encounter.

 ## Description